ocaml-multicore/ocaml-tsan/README.md

 Trying it out
 -------------

-**The current prototype still has shortcomings; in addition, its interface is still subject to changes.**
+**The current prototype is experimental; in addition, its interface is subject to changes.**

 Install the compiler with ThreadSanitizer instrumentation in a new opam switch.
 ```